 8. Use email more; print it less.Writing effective email is an important skill for a telecommuter, but a good filing system for email is almost as important.
 If filed and backed up on your hard drive or online, emails will very rarely require printing.
 Set up folders in you email client and have your email automatically sorted.
 You won't just save on paper; you'll save on time too.

 9. Adjust your margins.Use wider margins, smaller font and closer line spacing to get more to a page.
 Along these same lines, one tip for saving on printer ink cartridges is to use the "draft" quality setting or gray scale when printing.

 10. Enjoy family pictures in a digital photo frame.

 I long ago abandoned the practice of printing family photos.
 I prefer to view a large volume of rotating pictures in my digital frame rather than the few that I might have chosen to put in an album.
 And frankly I just don't have time to put them in a photo album.
 This way I see my pictures pictures all the time, i.e., while I'm sitting at my desk, working on homework with the kids, cleaning up, etc., not just wne I pull out the photo album.

-This may mean setting up for a two-sided print job (also called duplex printing), which admittedly is a little more time consuming but really not that difficult (especially if you've gotten to know your printer as recommended in #1).
+This may mean setting up for a two-sided print job (sometimes called "duplex printing"), which could be a little more time consuming but really not that difficult (especially if you've gotten to know your printer as recommended in #1).

 This can also mean putting a new print job on the reverse of old paper.
 Fill the paper tray with old mistaken printings or the fliers that come out of the kids’ folders, taking care that they are facing the right way.
 After it is finished printing, flip your document over to the wrong side and mark a line through it, so that in the future you won’t waste time turning it over to find the right side.